Financial Help for Teachers: Top Resources for Classroom Needs

 Classroom supplies for a second-grade teacher

 Maria, a second-grade teacher at First Baptist Academy in Portland, Texas, was seeking funds for a large, mobile whiteboard and additional classroom supplies.
 Maria explained that her current classroom lacks a whiteboard, which is essential for her teaching.
-She asked her community for donations to cover this cost to help enhance her students’ learning environment.
+She asked her community members for donations to cover this cost to help enhance her students’ learning environment.
 Her GoFundMe surpassed its fundraising goal, raising over $600 to go towards the whiteboard and other classroom items.

 School supplies for fourth-grade teachers